Core team member: Tammy Robinson-Smythe

 In recognition of the escalating impacts of climate change on biota, rapid developments have been made in the field of climate change vulnerability assessment (CCVA) in recent years.
 While approaches for assessing the vulnerability of native taxa are now well established, the potentially beneficial impacts of climate change on taxa have received far less attention.
 Such impacts can include increases in individual fitness, population size, distribution range and relative competitiveness.
 Understanding which species will benefit most is especially important in the context of alien species, particularly in areas where they already threaten indigenous biota.

-In recognition of this need, this exciting new project will develop and apply a trait-based approach to assessing the potential responses of alien species to climate change.
+In response to this need, this exciting new project will develop and apply a trait-based approach to assessing the potential responses of alien species to climate change.
 Using protected areas in Reunion Island and South Africa as case studies, implementation will involve workshops and other consultation with a range of stakeholders including park managers, species experts, invasive species management experts and researchers.
 Project results will be tailored and used directly to guide management decisions and further research priorities.
 While the initial work will focus on plants, the approach will be extended to animals with time.
 This work forms part of a large 3-year collaborative programme between Table Mountain and Reunion Island National Parks which seeks to advance research and management for the benefit of biodiversity, cultural heritage and tourism.
 The project involves scientists from both parks and is likely to require an exchange visit between the two parks.

 ACADEMIC LEVEL OF THE PROJECT